Skip to cookie consent Skip to main content

 • Call your doctor or go to the hospital if you have symptoms.

-• Follow your doctor’s advice about self-care caring during pregnancy and taking care of yourself after having your baby.
+• Follow your doctor’s advice about self-care during pregnancy and taking care of yourself after having your baby.

 Not all complications can be prevented, but you can lower your risk.
 Working together, you and your care team can boost your chances of having a safe birth and a healthy baby.